jaqmol/teth/README.md

 - [cestre — Centralised State Tree](#cestre)
 - [pipe — Promise compatible Map/Reduce with Backpressure](#pipe)
 - [HTML — Tags expressed as JS continuation](#html)

+## why?

+Static/strong typing does not guarantee program correctness per se.
+Popular preprocessor-languages compiling to JS fail to make substantial contributions to fix complexity- and robustness-problems.

+> "Static Types Give You a False Sense of Security" — Eric Elliot, [The Shocking Secret About Static Types](https://medium.com/javascript-scene/the-shocking-secret-about-static-types-514d39bf30a3)

+> “Whilst not conclusive, the lack of evidence in the charts that more advanced type languages are going to save us from writing bugs is very disturbing.” — Daniel Lebrero, [The broken promise of static typing](https://labs.ig.com/static-typing-promise)

+Expressing everything as a improperly named class and casting business logic throughout deep and poorly conceived inheritance trees, have rendered countless software-projects nearly unmaintainable.

+`Teth` takes a different path by emphasising the following aspects:

+- Test-Driven-Development with Functional-Reactive Programming
+- Entry Conditions and Computational Contexts
+- Explicit State Mutations without Side-Effects

 ## T